Trump announces that houses of worship are ‘essential,’ calls on governors to open them up

 Trump announced the policy for churches, synagogues and mosques, during a short briefing at the White House.

+BALTIMORE PASTOR RIPS UP CEASE-AND-DESIST LETTER MID-SERMON: 'WE'RE GONNA DO IT GOD'S WAY!'

 "The governors need to do the right thing and allow these very important essential places of faith to open right now--for this weekend," Trump said.
-"If they don't do it I will override the governors."
+"If they don't do it, I will override the governors."

 "In America, we need more prayer not less," Trump said.

 The announcement comes after Trump has been hearing concerns of faith leaders who are unable to hold Sunday services due to coronavirus restrictions at a time when their parishioners are grappling with the crisis.
-Families may be grieving the loss of loved ones from the virus and struggling with job loss but unable to seek respite in their places of worship.
+Families may be grieving the loss of loved ones from the virus or struggling with job loss but unable to seek respite in their places of worship.

+PASTOR URGING NATIONWIDE REOPEN TO PREACH AT CHURCH MET WITH CHICAGO 'THUGGERY'

 "I consider them essential," Trump said earlier Friday of houses of worship of all faiths.